 All four players have played international cricket for England.
 Davidson-Richards and Farrant play their county cricket for Kent while Dunkley and Smith are Surrey players.

-In terms of the remainder of the squad, discussions are ongoing amongst players and coaches and this will be announced in due course.
+In terms of the remainder of the squad, this will be announced closer to the start of the 2021 competition.

 What about women’s county cricket?